U.S. recalls its ambassador to Zambia after gay rights row: sources

-LUSAKA (Reuters) - The United States has withdrawn its ambassador to Zambia following a row with authorities in the southern African nation after he criticized the jailing of a gay couple, embassy sources said on Monday.
+LUSAKA/WASHINGTON (Reuters) - The United States has withdrawn its ambassador to Zambia following a row with authorities in the southern African nation after he criticized the jailing of a gay couple, embassy sources said on Monday.

+A spokesperson for the U.S. State Department said Washington is “dismayed” by the Zambian government’s statement that

+“Despite this action, the United States remains committed to our partnership with the Zambian people,” the spokesperson said.
+“We seek an open and frank relationship of mutual respect, commensurate with the generous aid provided to the Zambian people by the United States.”

-Zambia’s high court last month jailed the men for engaging in sexual relations “against the order of nature”, a move the U.S. ambassador said was horrifying.
+Zambia’s high court last month jailed the male gay couple for 15 years for engaging in sexual relations “against the order of nature”, a decision the U.S. ambassador said was horrifying.

-In an escalating row over LGBT+ rights, Zambia last month criticized U.S. ambassador Daniel Foote after he condemned the southern African country for jailing the two men for 15 years.

 President Edgar Lungu said on Dec.
 15 that Zambia, a major beneficiary of U.S. aid, had sent a protest letter to Washington over the remarks by Foote and was awaiting a response.

-A U.S. embassy source who is not allowed to issue statements told Reuters Washington had decided to recall its ambassador because it was difficult for him to work in Zambia.
+A U.S. embassy source who is not allowed to issue statements told Reuters that Washington had decided to recall its ambassador because it was difficult for him to work in Zambia.

 “Since Lungu says he does not want to work with Foote, there was no point of him remaining.
 Also don’t forget that there are security issues so Washington want their man back,” the source said.